 - Once the oil is warm, smash the clove of garlic with the skin still attached and fry it until golden brown (the key here is to have the garlic release it’s flavor – it will be removed later)

-- Add in the tomato sauce
+- Add in the tomato puree

 - Season to your liking with salt and black pepper – I also add a bit of crushed red pepper flakes